julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

+## A Practical System of 13 Folk Workings for People Whose Protection Isn't Holding.

+You've cleansed the space.
+You've burned the herbs.
+You've set the intentions.

+And something still feels wrong.

+That's not a problem with your effort.
+It's a **problem with the sequence**.

 In older traditions, protection was not intuitive, and it **was never a one-time act**.

-It was built into the structure of the home itself: into the doorway, the floor, the threshold, the places where something could cross.

 And more importantly, **it followed a logic**.